 Vision anomalies and disorders are commonly associated with biological causes, such as changes to the health and structure of the eyeball.
 However, they can also be caused and exacerbated by behavioural habits and conditions

 At Microprism Optics, our team includes a qualified behavioural optometrist who can assess patients in Melbourne of all ages who have vision problems requiring correction.
 We apply quantum physics (biological application) to optometry and deliver solutions that are tailored to your needs.
-The opticians at our South Yarra clinic are well qualified to assist in frame, lens selection and optical appliance dispensing with special Integrative activities that complement the optometric consultation and prescribing.
+The opticians at our Docklands clinic are well qualified to assist in frame, lens selection and optical appliance dispensing with special Integrative activities that complement the optometric consultation and prescribing.

 Behavioural optometry is a specialised field of optometry that studies all the different aspects of vision.
 This includes:

 Behavioural optometry focuses on vision as opposed to eyesight.
 While eyesight refers to seeing what is in front of a person, vision refers to the ability to focus, aim and move eyes.
 Vision is connected to the brain’s sensory systems that control movement, balance and the ability to do simple tasks like walking and reading.

 While the foundation of behavioural optometry is built on traditional optometry, the emphasis is more on functional dynamics:

 A behavioural optometry assessment looks at more than just eye function, providing a more holistic snapshot of all elements of vision that can also impact on other areas of a person’s life, as well as conditions that can impact on vision.